50 Psychology Classics

 by Tom Butler-Bowdon

-Below is a list of titles covered in 50 Psychology Classics.
+Below is a list of titles covered in the new updated edition of 50 Psychology Classics.
 To see a sample chapter, click on a link.

 "At long last a chance for those outside the profession to discover that there is so much more to psychology than just Freud and Jung.
 50 Psychology Classics offer a unique opportunity to become acquainted with a dazzling array of the key works in psychological literature almost overnight".